butyi/sci2can/README.md

 I have extended the debugger connector by 4 additional pins.
 These are now the IIC/SPI pins as preparation to connect some IIC or SPI display to board.
-E.g. a small 0.96 col OLED IIC display.
-In port operation we can call these pins as an extension interface.
+I use it now for a small 0.96 col OLED IIC display.

 ### Printed Circuit Board